Olawale29/30daysJavaScript/README.md

 - Adding new keys to an object
 - Object methods: keys(), values(), entries(), hasOwnProperty()
 - Functions with default parameters
-The exercise8 sub-directory comprises exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned in day8.
+The exercises sub-directory comprises exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned in day8.

 # Day 9
 Includes the day9.js file and the exercise9 directory.
 I acquired knowledge about Higher Order Functions in JavaScript, covering the following concepts: